30th August 2017. By Ryan Baldi.

 Upon deciding to join Roma, he must have known the Lazio supporters that used to cheer him on wouldn't be happy, but instead of calming the situation, his comments on the move only added fuel to the fire.
 "I cannot, and do not want to, deny my past.
 But now I am with Roma and just as I gave 100 per cent when I was at Lazio I will now give 100 per cent and more for Roma," he proclaimed.

 "Lazio was a good experience for me, but from today they are my rivals on the pitch.
 My aim is always to win.
-I will
+I will give 100 per cent to win every game and try and

 - Read more »